Sometimes, when you create a chart in Excel, you may want to switch the axis in the chart (i.e., interchange the X and the Y-axis)

-It’s really easy and in this short tutorial, I will show you how you can switch axis in Excel charts with a few clicks.
+It’s really easy, and in this short tutorial, I will show you how you can switch axes in Excel charts with a few clicks.

 So let’s get started!

-If you create a chart (for example column or bar), you will get the X and Y-axis.
+If you create a chart (for example, a column or bar chart), you will get the X and the Y-axis.

 Let’s now see how to create a scatter chart, which will further make it clear what an axis is in an Excel chart.